the-butterfly-effect/tbe/levels/QUALITY-ASSURANCE.md

-For quality assurance, levels are structured in multiple directories which reflect their quality and completeness level.
+For quality assurance, levels are structured in multiple directories which reflect their quality, completeness and correctness.

-Here is the meaning of the directories:
+## Significance of the directories

-* draft: WIP levels which are not playable yet or have serious gameplay or graphical issues.
+* `draft`: WIP levels which are not playable yet or have serious gameplay or graphical issues.
 Can change radically at any time
-* needs-polish:	Solvable and has proper goal text but has some minor issues, mostly graphical (caused by level itself, not by the engine).
+* `needs-polish`: Solvable and has proper goal text but has some minor issues, mostly graphical (caused by level itself, not by the engine).
   Also, a needs-polish level should be expected to not change significantly (esp. in gameplay)
-* finished: Solvable and highly polished.
+* `finished`: Solvable and highly polished.
 High quality requirements, can be presented in levels.xml and releases without embarrassing ourselves.
   Requirements:
     * Solvable